Efraín Ríos Montt: 2003 presidential candidate

-In May 2003 the FRG nominated Ríos Montt for the November presidential election, but his candidacy was rejected again by the electoral registry and by two lower courts.
+In May 2003, the FRG nominated Ríos Montt for the November presidential election.
+However, his candidacy was rejected again by the electoral registry and by two lower courts.
 On 14 July 2003, the Constitutional Court, which had had several judges appointed by the FRG government, approved his candidacy for president on the grounds that the prohibition in the 1985 Constitution did not apply retroactively.

-On 20 July the Supreme Court suspended Ríos Montt's campaign and agreed to hear a complaint brought by two right-of-centre parties that the general was constitutionally barred from running for president.
+On 20 July, the Supreme Court suspended Ríos Montt's campaign and agreed to hear a complaint brought by two right-of-center parties that the retired General was constitutionally barred from running for president.
 Ríos Montt denounced the ruling as a judicial manipulation and, in a radio address, called on his followers to take to the streets to protest against it.
 On 24 July, in an event that came to be known as jueves negro ("Black Thursday"), thousands of masked FRG supporters invaded the streets of Guatemala City, armed with machetes, clubs, and guns.
 They had been bussed in from all over the country by the FRG, and it was alleged that public employees in FRG-controlled municipalities were threatened with the loss of their jobs if they did not participate in the demonstrations.
 The protestors blocked traffic, chanted threatening slogans, and waved machetes as they marched on the courts, the opposition parties' headquarters, and newspapers.
 Incidents of torching of buildings, shooting out of windows, and burning of cars and tires in the streets were also reported.
 A television journalist, Héctor Fernando Ramírez, died of a heart attack while running away from a mob.
-After two days the rioters disbanded when an audio recording of Ríos Montt was played in loudspeakers calling them to return to their homes.
-The situation was so volatile over the weekend that both the UN mission and the US embassy were closed.
+After two days, the rioters disbanded when an audio recording of Ríos Montt was played on loudspeakers calling them to return to their homes.
+The situation was so volatile over the weekend that the UN mission and the US embassy were closed.